 Pyrethrin is a natural extract of the African chrysanthemum flower.
 There are six individual chemicals pyrethrin I and II, cinevin I and II, and jasmolin I and II, collectively known as pyrethrins.

 Pyrethrins break down quickly in the environment, especially when exposed to natural sunlight.
-They are approved for use on both dogs & cats & can be found in many shampoos, sprays, dusts, dips, spot-on flea & tick products & household insecticides.
+They are approved for use on both dogs and cats and can be found in many shampoos, sprays, dust, dips, spot-on flea and tick products and household insecticides.

-Both pyrethrins & pyrethroids kill insects by severely disrupting nerve function.
+Both pyrethrins and pyrethroids kill insects by severely disrupting nerve function.

 How do cats become poisoned?

 Poisoning is usually the result of the application of a spot-on product containing pyrethrin or pyrethroid being used.

 Pyrethrin poisoning usually occurs when the cat is given a dose greater than the recommended amount.